LouisDev314/Upollomer/README.md

   - to connect the technical ability of every student in this world, to let them collaborate without country boundaries (by the mature network communication tool development today)
   - to raise the creativity and productivity of society
   - to find their dream team to achieve their goals
+- High transparency of funding request and the place it goes

 **<u>Task</u>**